This page describes the "master" branches for Launchpad development. Please ask for help immediately if you have any questions.

 Let's Try That in Words

 Database changes can be destabilizing to other work, so we isolate them out into a separate branch (db-devel).
-Then there are two arenas for stabilizing changes for deployment: stable (which ends up on edge and is fed from the devel branch), and db-stable (which ends up on staging and is fed from the db-devel branch).
+Then there are two arenas for stabilizing changes for deployment: stable (which ends up on qastaging and is fed from the master branch), and db-stable (which ends up on staging and is fed from the db-devel branch).

-Buildbot tests the tip of db-devel, in addition to devel.
+Buildbot tests the tip of db-devel, in addition to master.
 If a db-devel change passes, it is pushed automatically to db-stable.

-When changes are approved by buildbot to go from devel to stable, a script also generates a PQM request to merge stable with db-devel, sent as if it came from the Launchpad list.
-The Launchpad list will be informed of merge failures, and launchpad developers will collectively be responsible for correcting them.
+When changes are approved by buildbot to go from master to stable, a script also generates a PQM request to merge stable with db-devel, sent as if it came from the Launchpad list.
+The Launchpad list will be informed of merge failures, and Launchpad developers will collectively be responsible for correcting them.
 (TODO: is this some internal list?
 Hmmm.)

 Staging runs db-stable; edge runs stable.
-We will deploy launchpad.net site from db-stable.
+We will deploy production DB schema changes from db-stable.
 (After a deployment, db-stable is manually pushed to devel and stable.)